twse/random-stuff/FontCreator Data Files and Registry Keys.md

 The **General** tab has a group to associate fonts with the program itself (it is in version 3.0 only and was dropped after version 4.0).
 The **Preview** tab includes three unused buttons to move the selected text string up and down or to reset the list.

 ### About Dialog
-These are located in the corners of the program name, version number, copyright notice and link to the company's website (in plain HTTP via the HTML linking tag).
+These are located in the corners of the program name, version number, copyright notice and link to the company's website (**Note:** uses HTTP via the HTML linking tag).
 * **Clr** (Clear) (version 4.5 & above, top left corner) – Removes registration information (see the `Reg` section in **Registry Keys** above).
 Before version 6.0 the text is white and is located in the registration information.
 * **Crash** (top right corner) – When clicked, displays a critical error saying "We hope you enjoyed clicking this crash button."
 * **Trial** (bottom right corner, version 12.0 & above) – Resets or extends the trial period for unregistered copies running after a grace period of 30 days.